-Those with a few years of playing experience who after practice can play with a reasonable level of competence, who want to enjoy the social contact of practicing in a group and who want to perform as part of a group in public.
+Those with a few years of playing experience who after practice can play with a reasonable level of competence, who want to enjoy the social contact of practicing in a group and/or who want to perform as part of a group in public.

-Pill Festival Band was originally set up as part of Pill Music Festival (See panel left), whose aim was to encourage live music in the village of Pill.
+Pill Festival Band was originally set up as part of Pill Music Festival in 2009, the aim was to encourage live music in the locality.
 Now independent of the Music Festival, its objective is to provide an encouraging environment for local musicians at any age and at any standard of play, and also to provide musical accompaniment to local events.